Bayesian polarization calibration and imaging in very long baseline interferometry: Application to real data

 \subsection{OJ287 GMVA+ALMA observation at 86 GHz}

-\citet{Zhao_2022} report the GMVA+ALMA observation of the blazar OJ 287 at 86 GHz on 2.
-April 2017.
-The blazar OJ 287 is a supermassive binary black hole candidate showing quasiperiodic optical outbursts with a period of about 12 years \citep{Sillanpaa_1988}.
-GMVA observations jointly with the phased ALMA provide high fidelity images due to the improved sensitivity and long north-south baselines \citep{Issaoun_2019, Zhao_2022, Lu_2023, JSKIM_2025}.
+\citet{Zhao_2022} reported the GMVA+ALMA observation of the blazar OJ 287 at 86 GHz on April 2, 2017.
+The blazar OJ 287 is a supermassive binary black hole candidate that shows quasiperiodic optical outbursts with a period of about 12 years \citep{Sillanpaa_1988}.
+GMVA observations jointly with the phased ALMA provide high fidelity images due to improved sensitivity and long north-south baselines \citep{Issaoun_2019, Zhao_2022, Lu_2023, JSKIM_2025}.
 However, polarization calibration and imaging for mm-VLBI observations are demanding due to the low S/N of the polarized signals, tropospheric phase corruption, and heterogeneous antenna statistics, such as in GMVA+ALMA data.

-We revisit the GMVA+ALMA observation of the blazar OJ 287 at 86 GHz in \citet{Zhao_2022} to validate our Bayesian polarization calibration and imaging method using pre-calibrated data.
-For polarization calibration, robust gain self-calibration is required due to the degeneracy between D-terms and gains. \cite{JSKim_2024, JSKIM_2025} validate the \texttt{resolve} self-calibration methods with mm-VLBI data sets.
+We revisit the GMVA+ALMA observation of the blazar OJ 287 at 86 GHz in \citet{Zhao_2022} to validate our Bayesian polarization calibration and imaging method using precalibrated data.
+For polarization calibration, robust gain self-calibration is required due to the degeneracy between D-terms and gains. \cite{JSKim_2024, JSKIM_2025} validate the \texttt{resolve} self-calibration methods with mm-VLBI datasets.
 Reconstructed antenna gain solutions from the VLBA M87 observation in 2013 at 43GHz indicate that gain solutions from a homogeneous array with high S/N are consistent among \texttt{CLEAN}, \texttt{ehtim}, and \texttt{resolve} methods \citep{JSKim_2024}.
 However, \texttt{CLEAN} self-calibration utilizes a crude regularizer (e.g., a uniform solution interval for different antenna gain solutions) and often flags a significant fraction of the data.
-Therefore, those limitations may hinder robust self-calibration for mm-VLBI observations.
+Therefore, these limitations may hinder robust self-calibration for mm-VLBI observations.